erinlincoln/red-black-tree-forge/README.md

 ### Model Properties

 By structuring our model this way we were able to test several properties about the insertion and deletion process for red-black trees.
-These property tests can be found in the file `red_black_tests_longer_tracelength.frg`.
+These property tests can be found in the file `tests/insert_property_tests.frg`.

 The first property that we show is that `wellformedBST` is always maintained during traces.
 Even though during insertion and deletion the red-black tree properties are not always satisfied until the process is complete, the tree still uses binary search tree insertions, rotations, and deletion.
 Thus, the tree will always a binary tree.